ClickCease

 Lawsuit Alleged Several Violations

-The lawsuit was filed on March 6, 2017 alleging that the company failed to compensate truck drivers for time worked including lunch breaks, rest breaks and overtime.
-The lawsuit alleged that PepsiCo had a consistent practice of clocking out drivers for 30-minute meal periods even though drivers often worked through these periods.
-The drivers, who were paid hourly, were also required to work for more than four hours without a 10-minute rest period, which is a violation of California’s labor laws.
+The lawsuit was filed on March 6, 2017, alleging that the company failed to compensate truck drivers for time worked, including lunch breaks, rest breaks, and overtime.
+The lawsuit alleged that PepsiCo consistently clocked out drivers for 30-minute meal periods even though drivers often worked through these periods.
+The drivers, who were paid hourly, were also required to work more than four hours without a 10-minute rest period, violating California’s labor laws.

 Protecting Workers’ Rights

-Employers in California are required to follow state and federal wage and hour laws.
+California employers must follow state and federal wage and hour laws.
 California has also approved a gradual increase to the minimum wage based on employer size.
 This year, the minimum wage is $10.50 for employers with up to 25 employees and $11 for employers with 26 or more employees.
 In 2019, that will increase to $11 for smaller employers and $12 for larger employers.
 These yearly increases will continue until the year 2023 when all employers must pay a minimum wage of $15.

 If you believe that your employer is not paying you due wages or if you did not receive payment in a timely manner after you quit your job or were terminated, you may be able to file a California employment lawsuit seeking compensation for back wages and other losses.
 It would be in your best interest to keep a good record of your hours worked and what you weren’t paid, and contact an experienced employment lawyer who will fight to protect your rights and best interests.